MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/assign-teams-add-on-licenses.md

       Set-MsolUserLicense -UserPrincipalName $user -AddLicenses "litwareinc:BUSINESS_VOICE_DIRECTROUTING" -ErrorAction SilentlyContinue
       ```

-## Product name and SKU identifiers for licensing
+## Product names and SKU identifiers for licensing

 Here's a partial list of product names and their corresponding SKU part names that you can use as a reference when you use PowerShell to manage licenses in Teams.